the MAC:

 Most schools offer or encourage, probably not as many as high schools that do, and at the MAC it is required.

-Study, promote, create, and participate in volunteerism, not just because it is a resume builder, but because it right, just, and required by those of a blessed life.
+Study, promote, create, and participate in volunteerism, not just because it is a resume builder, but because it is right, just, and required by those of a blessed life.

 FAMILY AND FRIENDS SUPPORT -